1200wd/web-coineva/content/crypto-tax-administration-1.rst

     = Balance Totals (includes unconfirmed) =
     testnet              (Account 0)               0.00414823 TBTC

-Now the only thing left to do is export the transactions, for example in CSV format.
+Now the only thing left to do is to export the transactions.
+For example in CSV format.

 Export transactions